Fody/Home/src/RepoSync/Source/bug_report.md

 #### You should already be a Patron

-To be using Fody you should be a [Patron](https://opencollective.com/fody/order/3059).
+To be using this project you should be a [Patron](https://opencollective.com/fody/order/3059).
 See [Licensing/Patron FAQ](https://github.com/Fody/Home/blob/master/pages/licensing-patron-faq.md).
 With that in mind, it is assumed anyone raising an issue is already a Patron.
 As such your GitHub Id may be verified against the [OpenCollective contributors](https://opencollective.com/fody#contributors).
 This process will depend on the issue quality, your circumstances, and the impact on the larger user base.

 #### Preamble

 Questions specific to IL manipulation should be placed on [Stack Overflow](https://stackoverflow.com/) or the [Cecil Forum](https://groups.google.com/forum/#!forum/mono-cecil).

-General questions about Fody or weavers should be placed on [Stack Overflow](https://stackoverflow.com/) or the [Fody Gitter room](https://gitter.im/Fody/Fody)
+General questions about usage should be placed on [Stack Overflow](https://stackoverflow.com/) or the [Gitter room](https://gitter.im/Fody/Fody)

 Where relevant, ensure you are using the current stable versions of the following: